ME Association

-The ME Association is a UK health charitable organization that provides information, advocacy, and services to persons and families affected by ME/CFS, and raises funds for research into ME/CFS.
+The ME Association is a UK health charitable organization that provides information, advocacy, and services to persons and families affected by ME/CFS (Myalgic encephalomyelitis/chronic fatigue syndrome), and raises funds for research into ME/CFS.
 It has been reported to be one of the two largest UK charities for ME/CFS.

 Activities

 The organisation informs its members of developments affecting sufferers, carers, family and friends, via its quarterly magazine ME Essential, its website, and other communication media.
 It promotes its members' interests in medical and political arenas, and in the media.
 It produces advice on specific aspects of the illness and its effect on sufferers, particularly in its clinical guidance booklet, 'ME/CFS/PVFS : An exploration of the key clinical issues', which informs both practitioners and patients.

 As of 2005, persons with ME/CFS in the UK still had difficulty obtaining treatment literature from their General Practitioners' surgeries.
 A majority of persons with the illness were able to obtain treatment literature from the ME Association.

 The ME Association has conducted a number of patient surveys, including in 2010 and 2015, which have generally reported that most patients found activity pacing one of the most helpful treatments, and they found graded exercise therapy and cognitive behavioral therapy more harmful than helpful.

 The ME Association has campaigned for increased biomedical research on ME/CFS and improved treatment within the UK.

 The ME Association funds research into ME/CFS, and in 2018 was reported to be funding the running costs of the UK ME/CFS Biobank.